 By Annie Hansen //

-There are times when you can identify the exact causes of neck pain, but sometimes we can't identify where it came from.
+There are times when you can identify the exact causes of neck pain, but it can often be difficult to identify where it's coming from.

-These 5 causes of neck pain will create greater problems for pain in the rest of the body.
-If not treated properly these 5 causes of neck pain can also create serious problems for further injuries in the body.
+Any of these causes of neck pain will create greater potential and problems for pain in the rest of the body.
+If not treated properly, these causes of neck pain can also create serious problems for further injuries in the body.

 - Ice and heat therapy

 - Pain medication/muscle relaxants

 - Physical therapy

 If your pain is extreme, it is recommended that you should visit a doctor.
 If you choose to visit a doctor, they will test to determine the cause and area of the pain.
 These tests will help narrow down treatment options.

 Going out of your home to see a doctor can sometimes be a hassle, especially if you're dealing with a significant amount of pain.
 This makes neck pain relief at home an efficient and desirable option.
 Thankfully, with the Chirp Wheel, it can also be effective.